willklein/design-system-success/slides.md

 <!--
 This wasn't me - our team was already showing up in every UI conversation they could find.

 If someone asked about React, web fundamentals, or TypeScript, someone was there to answer questions.
 It wasn't even about supporting the design system.
-We had UI experts, and those UI experts were handing out their expertise like free candy.
+We had UI experts, (edit) and those UI experts were handing out their expertise like free candy.

-This wasn't about telling people to use the design system.
+This wasn't about telling people to use the design system either.

 It was about being helpful.
 Being helpful builds trust.

 Building trust builds reputation.
-The marketing word for this is "branding."

-And of course, if someone had a design system question, we were on it as fast as someone saw it, and often, two or more developers were in the conversation helping out.
+And of course, if someone had a design system question, we were on it as fast as someone saw it, and often, two or more developers  from our team were in the conversation helping out.
 Early on, we had lots of questions, and we answered them in our dedicated design system channel in Slack.
 -->
 ---